wedesoft/ppo/README.md

 Install the Python packages using `uv sync`.

-Make sure using `uv python list` that the uv environment is using the system installed Python executable.
+Make sure using `uv python list` that the uv environment is using the system installed Python executable otherwise it seems to fail to import the `_ctypes` module.

 ## Run